We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-Personal overdrafts and lines of credit are both flexible and convenient financing alternatives to standard personal loans and credit cards.
-However, they are often thought to be the same product, and the similarities between the two often make it difficult to choose.
-In the guide below, both accounts will be broken down so you can pick the right one for your needs.
+Personal lines of credit and overdrafts are both flexible and convenient financing alternatives to standard personal loans and credit cards.
+However, they share many similarities and are often thought to be the same product.

 A line of credit is a personal loan that gives you access to a specified credit limit.
 It allows you to withdraw up to and including that limit.

 An overdraft account is a special line of credit that's attached to your existing transaction account.
 You have access to a certain amount of credit that becomes available when you exhaust all the funds in your transaction account.

 |Costs||Interest rates vary, but you will only pay interest on your balance, not your credit limit.
 Establishment fees may apply.||Overdrafts are unsecured, so variable rates generally apply.
 You will only pay interest on your outstanding balance, but you can expect monthly or annual fees on the account.
 An establishment fee may also apply.|

 |Loan term||You generally have a choice between an ongoing line of credit, where you can keep the account open as long as it’s in good standing, or one with a fixed term, generally between one and five years.||An overdraft account does not usually have fixed repayment terms.
 Your account will be ongoing as long as you keep making regular repayments.|

 |Availability & access||Eligibility criteria will vary, but lines of credit are generally available to those with good credit who can afford the repayments.
 Lenders generally provide a debit card that you can use to access your line of credit.||You will need to be an existing account holder or looking to open a transaction account with the bank to open an overdraft.
 You can then access your overdraft automatically when your transaction account funds have been exhausted.|